CosmoStat/shapepipe/docs/wiki/canfar.md

     ./shapepipe_run.py -c example/config.ini
     ```

-    If the test log returns the expected results the VM should be ready for a snapshot.
+    If the test log returns the expected results the VM is now ready to be saved as a [Snapshot](#snapshot).
 You can now log out of the VM.

-6. Create a snapshot of the VM status:

-    On [OpenStack](https://arbutus-canfar.cloud.computecanada.ca/project/instances), under the tab "Instances", click the "Create Snapshot" button for the corresponding VM.
-Be sure to follow the snapshot naming scheme defined for the VM above.

-   It will take a few to a few ten minutes until a snapshot is ready to be used.
-See below under [Troubleshooting](#troubleshooting)
-   how to monitor the progress on the batch system.

 ## Batch System